Routine use cases

 What to do next

-For "What to do when short reminder windows changes your routine plan", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "What to do when short reminder windows changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when short reminder windows changes your routine plan" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Routine adjustment: short reminder windows", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Routine adjustment: short reminder windows" when you want app support for that action.
+The useful signal for "Routine adjustment: short reminder windows" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary